 This is a common-held misconception about e-bikes.
 The battery and power components on an e-bike are completely sealed and secure so if you’re happy to go out in all weathers, so is your e-bike!

-No more so than normal bikes.
-The batteries are 100% recyclable so you’re still doing your bit for the environment as you would be on a non-powered bike.
+And to top it off, e-bike batteries are recyclable so you’re still doing your bit for the environment as you would be on a non-powered bike.

 As you can probably tell, we’re big fans of e-bikes.
-It’s a great way to get the best out of cycling and whilst our travel distance is limited, a fantastic way to get out and about in our immediate area.
-Plus, it’s something new to try!
+They’re a great way to get the best out of cycling and can help you ride without limits!